minhtriet136/minhtriet136.github.io/_pages/about.md

 I am a Ph.D. candidate in the School of Computer Science, Gallogly College of Engineering, at the University of Oklahoma (OU).
 My research primarily focuses on neuroimaging analysis, particularly functional MRI (fMRI) and EEG, as well as the energy landscape framework for understanding brain dynamics.

 The energy landscape approach provides a way to model and analyze brain state transitions by constructing an energy representation of functional connectivity patterns.
 This method allows us to investigate how brain states evolve, how stable or flexible they are, and how these properties relate to cognitive function and neurological disorders.
-By leveraging this framework, I aim to uncover insights into brain function after brain tumor resection and in conditions such as Multiple Sclerosis (MS), Alzheimers.
+By leveraging this framework, I aim to uncover insights into brain function after brain tumor resection and in conditions such as Multiple Sclerosis (MS) and Alzheimer's.
 Additionally, I integrate machine learning techniques to improve the predictive capabilities of neuroimaging data analysis.

 ---